Mashed Potatoes & Gravy & How to Make a Roux

-Plan on 1 large potato per family member.
-This amount will likely give you left over’s for lunch or shepherds pie.
+Plan on 2 large potatoes per family member.
+This amount will likely give you left over’s for lunch, Cheesy Potato Pancakes or shepherds pie.

 Scrub Yukon Gold or Red Potatoes until clean.